Olusegun Obasanjo

 Other dignitaries at the launch were Aliko Dangote, Femi Otedola, Governor Henry Seriake Dickson of Bayelsa State, Chukwuma Soludo, Oby Ezekwezile, Senator Grace Bent and Timi Alaibe.

-Meanwhile, President Jonathan will no longer be in South Africa for the AFCON final as earlier promised because of his tight schedule.
+Meanwhile, President Jonathan will no longer be in South Africa for the

 In order to boost the morale of the Super Eagles ahead of the final on Sunday, he has despatched a high-powered delegation led by the President of the Senate, David Mark to South Africa.